sanukag/ai-maintenance-assistant/docs/retrieval-evaluation.md

 ```

 The report contains every ranked result, aggregate metrics, embedding model and
-dimensions, and the configured chunk size and overlap.
-It does not include a
+dimensions, and the configured token budget, overlap and encoding.
+It does not
-timestamp, which makes configuration-to-configuration comparisons easier.
-Use
+include a timestamp, which makes configuration-to-configuration comparisons
-a fresh evaluation data directory for each chunking experiment so the recorded
+easier.
+Use a fresh evaluation data directory for each chunking experiment so
-settings match the stored chunks.
+the recorded settings match the stored chunks.

 An experimental score threshold can remove weak results: